 The diagnosis is based on the history and examination, combined with testing which may include the some of following:

 - Pulmonary function testing to detect airways obstruction

 - Allergy testing for environmental triggers

 - Exhaled nitric oxide breath test to measure inflammation

 - Methacholine inhalation challenge

 Our doctors will customize a treatment plan for you based on the causes of your asthma and its severity.
 This may include environmental measures to reduce exposure to dust mites or animal danders.
 There are a wide variety of excellent medications available now.
 And for very severe asthma, our doctors may recommend biologic medications such as Xolair, Nucala, Fasenra and Dupixent.
 These are extremely effective as well as safe.
-Some patients with allergies may benefit from allergy shots as well.
+(Read more about biologics for asthma) Some patients with allergies may benefit from allergy shots as well.
 Asthma is our specialty and we can help restore your life back to normal.